Latest update 4/9/2018

 The script repairs common flaws in text, done in one operation rather than repeated visits to the InDesign Find/Change dialog.
 The script was created to clean up imported text from word processing applications, content that is often loaded with unwanted formatting — extra spaces between words, multiple spaces used to align text, unwanted line breaks, and more.

-- Apply to an entire document, a selected story, or selected text
+- Apply to entire document, selected story, or selected text

 - Replace a defined number of spaces with a tab character